paveles/Machine_Learning_and_Equity_Index_Returns/Readme.md

 Machine Learning and Equity Index Returns
 ==============================
 ## A time-series predictive framework that features:
-- Application of advanced machine learning algorithms
+- Application of advanced machine learning algorithms.
-- Usage of scikit-learn pipelines that simplify automation of the analysis
+- Usage of scikit-learn pipelines that simplify automation of the analysis.
-- New scikit-learn transformers
+- New scikit-learn transformers.
-- New scikit-learn time-series cross-validation methods (one step forward expanding window nested cross-validation)
+- New scikit-learn time-series cross-validation methods (one step forward expanding window nested cross-validation).
-- Domain-tailored statistical tests on the significance of improvement in prediction accuracy
+- Domain-tailored statistical tests on the significance of improvement in prediction accuracy.
-- Jupyter notebooks and a [report](/reports/Results.ipynb) that explain and visualize obtained findings
+- Jupyter notebooks and a [report](/reports/Results.ipynb) that explain and visualize obtained findings.
-- Clear project structure with a makefile based on a data science template
+- Clear project structure with a makefile based on a data science template.